1889 (20th April)

 The Nazi Party gained 12 seats in the national elections.

 Adolf Hitler rented a house at Berchtesgaden in the Bavarian mountains.
 He invited his step-sister Angela to become his housekeeper.
 She arrived with her two daughters, Friedl and Geli.
-Hitler soon began a relationship with Geli aged 20 years.
+Hitler soon began a relationship with Geli who was aged 20 years.

 1929 (24th October)